 One of this bag's most valuable features toward its versatility is the simple fact of how small and light it can become.
 The Ultralight packs down into its own teeny little pocket and can then easily be tossed in your purse, kept in your glove compartment, jammed in your carry-on, or even clipped to your full backpack to broaden the scope of possible adventures no matter where you go.

 A clear winner in this category, the Osprey Ultralight weighs a mere 3.8 ounces while still boasting an 18-liter capacity.

 While it is bested by the 2.7 ounce Sea to Summit Ultra-Sil, compared to the multi-pound competition, this ultralight bag blows them out of the water.
 The obvious trade-off for weight can be felt in this bag's comfort and seen in its durability.
 But for ultralight lovers out there, the trade-off just may be worth it.

 Ease of Use

-This ultralight pack from Osprey has all the features we want in a super lightweight, packable bag and is our Top Pick for an Ultralight Pack.
+As an ultralight, packable pack, the options for using the Stuff Pack are as limitless as your imagination.
+This itty bitty pack has all the features we want in a super lightweight, packable bag and is our Top Pick for an Ultralight Pack.
 It combines lightly padded shoulder straps with a few handy organizing pockets and still scrunches down into a ball smaller than our fist.
 It runs a bit small for some taller folks, but if you're a small person looking for an even smaller pack that can literally go anywhere in your pocket, this is a great choice.